Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Numerical method

 \section{Numerical method}

-In this section, we implement a fast solver for the Shock filter CHE based on the convexity splitting idea introduced by Eyre \cite{Eyre98} and later applied it in the image inpainting problems by Gillette \cite{Bert07}.
-Let us recall that the CHE is a gradient flow in $H^{-1}$ with the energy
+In this section, we implement a fast solver for the Shock Filter CHE based on the convexity splitting idea introduced by Eyre \cite{Eyre98}.
+This method was later refined by Vollmayr-Lee and Rutenberg \cite{Vol03} and applied to image inpainting problems by Bertozzi, Esedoglu and Gillette \cite{Bert07, Bert07d}.